GirardT/gmail-analysis/README.md

    - If you chose "Get Search Patterns", the search patterns will be displayed in the "Email Analysis" sheet.
    - If you chose "List Emails with Count", the sender domains and their corresponding email counts will be displayed in the "Email Analysis" sheet.

+## Get Search Patterns

+- The "Get Search Patterns" function sorts sender domains in descending order of frequency.
+This allows you to identify and manage the bulk of emails from specific domains more efficiently.
+- These patterns can be used for advanced searches in Gmail or setting up email filters, helping you find and organize emails more efficiently.

 ## Notes

 - This tool fetches a maximum of 1000 emails from your inbox.
 You can adjust this limit in the code if needed.